*PLEASE FOLLOW ANY GOVERNMENT GUIDANCE OR GUIDANCE SPECIFIC TO YOUR LOCAL AREA ON THE CORONAVIRUS (COVID-19) AS IT IS CHANGING DAILY*

 What can I claim if my income has gone down due to coronavirus?
 I’m not claiming any benefits.

 You may not have been claiming any benefits before the coronavirus outbreak, or you may have been getting Child Benefit only.

-You may be able to claim new style Employment and Support Allowance (see above).
-If that doesn’t apply, you may be able to claim new style Jobseeker’s Allowance, even if you are still employed, as long as you are not working or working under 16 hours a week.
+You may be able to claim New Style Employment and Support Allowance (see above).
+If that doesn’t apply, you may be able to claim New Style Jobseeker’s Allowance (JSA), even if you are still employed, as long as you are not working or working under 16 hours a week.

-However, if you normally work 16 hours or more and you are furloughed, your furlough wages mean you can’t get JSA.
-Part-time furlough and part-time wages are taken into account in the same way, so again, you won’t be able to get JSA if you normally work 16 or more hours a week.
+However, if you normally work 16 hours or more and you are furloughed, your furlough wages mean you can’t get New Style JSA.
+Part-time furlough and part-time wages are taken into account in the same way, so again, you won’t be able to get New Style JSA if you normally work 16 or more hours a week.

 From 30th June 2020 (7 August in N Ireland), you will have to look for work and be available for work to get JSA if you are told to do so (before those dates, the work search requirement was temporarily suspended).
 However, you should tell the Jobcentre if there is anything preventing you from being able to do this, including caring responsibilities.